Felix Salmon

-Felix Salmon (born 1972) is a British financial journalist, formerly of Portfolio Magazine and Euromoney and a former finance blogger for Reuters, where he analyzed economic and occasionally social issues in addition to financial commentary.
+Felix Salmon (born 1972) is a British/American financial journalist, formerly of Portfolio Magazine and Euromoney and a former finance blogger for Reuters, where he analyzed economic and occasionally social issues in addition to financial commentary.
 In April 2014, Salmon left Reuters for a digital role at Fusion.
 In 2018, he joined Axios as chief financial correspondent.
+Salmon left Axios in May 2025, a change which he revealed in the Slate Money podcast episode of May 30, 2025, and began a new position writing for Bloomberg in September 2025.

 Salmon also wrote a Wired cover story on the Gaussian copula, and has hosted Slate Money podcast since 2014.

 Early life

 Salmon's ancestors include Jews who bore the surname Solomon before it was anglicized as Salmon.
 Salmon is a member of the Salmon & Gluckstein families who ran the Lyons teahouse and bakery chain in Britain.
 Salmon has an MA in art history from the University of Glasgow along with an Honours background in mathematics.
 He moved to the United States from the United Kingdom in 1997.

 Career

 Journalism

-He began blogging in 1999 for the wire service Bridge News and later worked for economist Nouriel Roubini.
+Salmon began blogging in 1999 for the wire service Bridge News and later worked for economist Nouriel Roubini.
 The American Statistical Association presented Salmon with the 2010 Excellence in Statistical Reporting Award "for his body of work, which exemplifies the highest standards of scientific reporting.
 His insightful use of statistics as a tool to understanding the world of business and economics, areas that are critical in today's economy, sets a new standard in statistical investigative reporting."

 Salmon published an article in Wired magazine on 27 December 2010 explaining high-frequency trading on Wall Street.
-This was followed by an interview on NPR; the program aired on 13 January 2011.
+This was followed by an interview on NPR which aired on 13 January 2011.

 In September 2011, Salmon and Ryan McCarthy started "Counterparties," described as "essentially a link blog for financial news and commentary, offering a curated look at the moment’s big stories.

-His work for Reuters earned him the 2012 Gerald Loeb Award for Blogging.
+Salmon's work for Reuters earned him the 2012 Gerald Loeb Award for Blogging.

-Since May 10, 2014, Salmon has been the host of Slate magazine's weekly Money podcast along with regular Slate financial columnist Jordan Weissmann and financial blogger Cathy O'Neil, who left the program in 2017 and was replaced by Anna Szymanski, a former emerging markets risk analyst.
+Since 10 May 2014, Salmon has hosted the weekly 'Slate Money' podcast along with regular Slate financial columnist Jordan Weissmann and financial blogger Cathy O'Neil, who left the program in 2017 and was replaced by Anna Szymanski, a former emerging markets risk analyst.
+As of 2023 his co-hosts include Emily Peck and Elizabeth Spiers.

-In 2014, Salmon also joined Fusion, a combined TV channel / digital media outlet aimed at millennials and backed by Univision and Disney.
+In 2014, Salmon also joined Fusion, a combined TV channel / digital media outlet aimed at millennials, which was backed by Univision and Disney.
 Fusion was loosely managed and somewhat chaotic; Salmon produced "as far as anyone could tell, nothing in particular" in his time there.
 In 2016, Salmon's salary at Fusion was reported to be $400,000 after a clerical error at Fusion leaked it.
 He left Fusion in January 2018.

-In 2018, Salmon began a weekly column for Axios called "Axios Edge" described as having “a focus on market trends, business, and economics”.
+In 2018, Salmon began a weekly column for Axios called "Axios Edge", described as “a focus on market trends, business, and economics”.